transcriptionpro/wuc-new/_people/katy-millington.md

 ---
 title: Katy Millington
-author: Katy Millington - General Counsel of Bitgold
-seotitle: Katy Millington - General Counsel of Bitgold
-authorurl: /katy-millington/
 published: true
 img: /images/katy-millington.png
-name: Katy Millington
 position: General Counsel of Bitgold
 education: Bachelor of Laws & Bachelor of Arts from the University of Auckland
 experience:
 short_desc: Katy Millington is the group General Counsel of BitGold.
 long_desc:
+affiliations:
-affiliations: BitGold
+  - BitGold
 twitter: katybmillington
 github:
 residence:
 ---
 Katy Millington is the group General Counsel of BitGold, an executive director of the Jersey companies, and the Jersey Head of Compliance.